jxcarlat/ucf_stack_overflow_attack/README.md

-# ucf_stack_overflow_attack
+# Stack Overflow Attack
-Our first assignment for Malware and Vulnerability Analysis class
+Our first assignment for Malware and Vulnerability Analysis class.
+For a full description of how exploit-1.c works, please see the attached PDF titled
+"Stack_overflow_attack"